dbpedia/links/README.md

 Please check out the [how to](https://github.com/dbpedia/links/wiki/How-To-Contribute-Links-to-DBpedia#automated-process) for more informations regarding the automated process, how to set it up, run it and customize it.

-# How to update links for one dataset
-If you want to update links for one dataset, either create a new pull request to update the old linkset or follow the [how to](https://github.com/dbpedia/links/wiki/How-To-Contribute-Links-to-DBpedia) to learn more about how to create a patch for the dataset which will be applied automatically on the next release.

-To make sure that your dataset is following proper conventions as mentioned in the [how to](https://github.com/dbpedia/links/wiki/How-To-Contribute-Links-to-DBpedia), you can run the `validate.sh` script in `tools/java-maven/bin/`.

-For more information regarding the validating, generating and patching aspects check out the README from the [java-maven](https://github.com/dbpedia/links/tree/master/tools/java-maven)

 # Overview of current linksets
-An overiew and current errors can be seen at the [LinkViz}(http://dbpedia.github.io/links/tools/linkviz/).
+An overiew and current errors can be seen at the [LinkViz](http://dbpedia.github.io/links/tools/linkviz/).

 # How to run the link extraction framework